CircuitSetup/Remote/README.md

 #### Hardware settings

-##### &#9654; Disable User Buttons

-This disables all of the optional User Buttons.
-Note that buttons "O.O" and "RESET" change function in that case.

 ##### &#9654; Button x is maintained

 You might want use one or more switches of the Futaba remote for sound effects and/or MQTT messages.
 If that switch is a maintained contact, check this option for the respective "button" number.
 Leave unchecked when using a momentary button.

 ##### &#9654; Maintained: Play audio on ON only

-If this is unchecked, audio is played on every flip (OFF->ON, ON->OFF) of the switch.
+If this is unchecked, audio is played on every flip (OFF->ON, ON->OFF) of the maintained switch.
 If checked, keyX is only played when the switch is brought into "ON" position.
 Check this if using three-position switches where both ON positions are wired to different "Buttons" on the Control Board.

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ https://remote.out-a-ti.me